Elib27/spotify-clone-nextjs/README.md

 - read your top tracks
 - read your followed artists
 - read your private informations

+The technologies used in this project are the following:
+- React
+- Next JS
+- NextAuth
+- Redux Toolkit
+- Styled Components
+- Spotify API

 ## How to run locally